pan-canon/pan-canon/README.md

 <p>
-LEBENSBUND represents the enduring shared-life and future-building axis that begins with marriage and continues through family relocation, the birth of Tykhon, and the later professional trajectory.
+LEBENSBUND represents the enduring shared-life and future-building axis that begins with marriage and continues through family relocation, parenthood with Tykhon, and the later professional trajectory.
 </p>

 <p>